benshimonz/V1/README.md

 - {pt}/{at}/{st}/< ett > is a property tag / aggregation tag / split tag / entity type tag - defined on top of the L4 (in a previous filtering step) or right of the L4

 - For each assignment to the _S1_ entities: _{at}_ - **aggregation tag** - equals to the value of _aggop(pt/at/st)_ of the subgraphs that satisfy the pattern.
-- An optional **constraint**F on the value of _aggop(pt/at/st)_ of the subgraphs that satisfy the pattern - for each assignment combination to the _S1_ entities.
+- An optional **constraint** on the value of _aggop(pt/at/st)_ of the subgraphs that satisfy the pattern - for each assignment combination to the _S1_ entities.
 The constraint is in one of these forms:
   - _= expr / ≠ expr / > expr / ≥ expr_
   - _in (expr .. expr) / in (expr .. expr] / in [expr .. expr) / in [expr .. expr]_
   - _in {expr, expr, ... expr}_